okta/samples-nodejs-express-4/resource-server/README.md

-# Express.js Resource Server Example
+# Express Resource Server Example

 This sample application uses the [Okta JWT Verifier][] library to authenticate requests against your Express application, using access tokens.